|My friend Joan posted this on Facebook last night and it caught my eye this morning. So true.|

 |Off on a side alley, we find used items for sale, most likely purchased by the locals.|

 If three years ago, someone told me we’d be in this spot, I’d have laughed aloud at such a preposterous thought.
-Now, I take in in stride, anxiety free.
+Now, I take it in stride, anxiety-free.

 Tom, never the planner, accepts the uncertainty without a thought or concern.
 In actuality, he’s been instrumental in assisting me in acquiring this level of ease with frequent reassurances that finally I’ve finally taken to heart.